COLA Explorer

 Simple COLA

 How it works: Count how many consecutive years a team has gone without (a) winning a playoff series or (b) getting a top-3 draft pick.
 The team with the longest drought gets the #1 pick.
 Ties broken by most wins.
+All 22 teams that failed to win a series are ranked (14 non-playoff + 8 first-round losers).

 Key property: Fully deterministic.
 No lottery, no randomness.
 You always know exactly where you stand.